 There remain several building hardware products for which no harmonised specification exists and which cannot bear the CE mark.
 The manufacturer must still be able to demonstrate that such products can satisfy the essential requirements.
-Generally, the best method of demonstrating this will be compliance with a "non- harmonised" European Standard.
+Generally, the best method of demonstrating this will be compliance with a "non-harmonised" European Standard.
 The user will also find such compliance a useful guide to selection of the correct products and it will help to demonstrate that health and safety legislation has been complied with.

-The Construction Products Directive is likely to be replaced by 2012 with a new Construction Products Regulation.
-This will be directly enforceable in the law of the UK and other EU member states without any national legislation being necessary.
-The national differences in interpretation should therefore disappear.
-In particular, CE marking will become a legal requirement in all member states for any product which is covered by a harmonised standard and for which there are performance requirements in national regulations.
+The Construction Products Directive will be replaced in July 2013 with a new Construction Products Regulation.
+This will be directly enforceable in the law of the UK and other EU member states.
+CE marking will become a legal requirement in all member states for any product which is covered by a harmonised standard and for which there are performance requirements in national regulations.
+Non-CE marked, but harmonised standards-compliant products first placed on the market before July 2013 may legitimately be in the supply chain after this date.